The Reverend Thomas H. Harbold

 The Reverend Duane C. Beauchamp

-The Rev. Duane C. Beauchamp or Fr.
-B, as he has been known for years, grew up in Cambria, California.
+The Rev. Duane C. Beauchamp (or “Father B”, as he has been known for years) grew up in Cambria, California.
 Cambria provided the opportunity to explore Pacific Ocean tide pools, cast a fishing line from the rocky coastline, occasionally swim in the pools at the nearby Hearst Castle and learn to drive on California’s famous Hwy 1.

-Then, Fr.
-B served Hillsdale College from 1988 until his retirement in 2016.
+Then, Father B served Hillsdale College from 1988 until his retirement in 2016.
 He served as College Chaplain, and Founding Director of the College’s Great Opportunities for Assistance and Leadership program, a program of community service and Assistant Director of Student Activities.
-Fr.
-B was especially proud to serve for many years under head coach Keith Otterbein as the Academic Coach and mentor for the college’s football program.
-Fr. and Mrs. Beauchamp were both active within the Greater Hillsdale community, serving on various community boards.
-Fr.
-B was also the Founding Rector of Holy Trinity Anglican Parish in Hillsdale.
+Father B was especially proud to serve for many years under head coach Keith Otterbein as the Academic Coach and mentor for the college’s football program.
+Father and Mrs. Beauchamp were both active within the Greater Hillsdale community, serving on various community boards.
+Father B was also the Founding Rector of Holy Trinity Anglican Parish in Hillsdale.
 Under his guidance, Holy Trinity was founded, established as a 510.c.3. non-profit organization and began worship services in 1989.
 Under his direction, the parish purchased four acres of land, built a unique and beautiful church building.
-The parish was debt-free within ten years and Fr.
-B continued as the founding rector until his retirement in July of 2017.
-At his retirement, the parish bestowed upon him the title of Rector Emeritus.
+The parish was debt-free within ten years and Father B continued as the founding rector until his retirement in July of 2017.
+At his retirement, Holy Trinity parish bestowed upon him the title of Rector Emeritus.
 Throughout his tenure at Holy Trinity, the parish established a tradition of providing classical religious music within the congregation and community.
 Holy Trinity also developed a focused ministry to the ever-growing Hillsdale College professional and student community.

-Fr. and Kathy Beauchamp moved to Pinehurst from Hillsdale, Michigan in September 2017 and began attending Christ Church.
-In November of that year, he took a position on the staff as an Associate Priest.
+Father and Kathy Beauchamp moved to Pinehurst from Hillsdale, Michigan in September 2017 and began attending Christ Church.
+In November of that year, he took a position on the staff here at Christ Church as an Associate Priest.
 In Pinehurst, the family feels at home among the beautiful pines that dominate the landscape.

 750 Fairway Drive, Southern Pines

-At the intersection of Akins Road and Fairway Drive.
+At the intersection of Aiken Road and Fairway Drive.